carbon-design-system/design-system-website/src/content/style/typography/overview.md

 X : step n type size     X₁ : step n-1 type size
 ```

-The gap between two steps is always based on increments of 2.
+The gap between two steps is always based on increments of two.
 It is a non-linear arithmetic progression, providing a smaller interval for smaller type and a larger interval for larger type, allowing for a wide range of scales.
 It provides sensible value and works well in a product environments.

 ## Typographic treatments